Petsamo expeditions: 1918

 The 1918 expedition, still during the First World War, was composed of about 200 volunteers and was led by doctors Thorsten Renvall and Onni Laitinen.
 The military mission departed from Vaasa, then the provisional capital of Finland, to Rovaniemi, under the mandate of the Finnish Senate.
-The Senate ruled that all the expeditionaries should be volunteers and the that the theatre of operations should not extend beyond the boundaries of Petsamo region.
+The Senate ruled that all the expeditionaries should be volunteers and that the theatre of operations should not extend beyond the boundaries of Petsamo region.
 The 30 men-strong party reached their first destination on 6 April and were reinforced by other 60 men commanded by Kaarlo Karhunen.
 Other 60 volunteers from Oulu, six of them women, joined the trip at Virtaniemi.
 The expedition crossed the border on 26 April.
 Sixty Sámi with 200 reindeers were hired as sled drivers.
 Some villages met the newcomers with distrust and even open hostility.
 A civilian was shot dead in a confuse incident at Höyhenjärvi, and there was a minor skirmish with local residents and Red Guards at the village of Salmijärvi, which had been fully evacuated by its inhabitants.
 The cattle was either sent to Norway or slaughtered.

 The Finnish force was confronted by the British Royal Navy, whose goal was to prevent the German Army from following in the wake.
 The British, who were intervening in the Russia Civil War and had established their headquarters at Murmansk, sent in the cruiser HMS Cochrane with sailors, Royal Marines and 40 Red Army soldiers, who took positions around the Pechenga Monastery.